How to Ask for Donations

 5. Start the relationship and strengthen it

-Does your cause address an on-going need or is it a one-off thing?
-If it’s on-going, you need to view a donation as the beginning of an on-going relationship with the donor.
+Does your cause address an ongoing need or is it a one-off thing?
+If it’s ongoing, you need to view a donation as the beginning of a relationship with the donor.
 Whether your cause is short or long-term, donors should feel like they’re part of your fundraiser and part of the unfolding story.
-Stay in touch – updates and thank-yous are vital here.
+Stay in touch – updates and thank-you’s are vital here.
 The worst thing is when donors only hear from you when you’re asking them for donations.

 Traps to avoid when asking for donations